syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 <br />

-<p>Check that the Dependencies have been installed on the worker:<br/>
+<p>Check that the ependencies have been installed on the worker:<br/>
 <sub>(This may take a few minutes so <code>--watch</code> will watch the command.
 Press <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop watching)</sub>
 </p>